Characters of the Marvel Cinematic Universe: A–L: Phil Coulson

+Victor Creed / Sabretooth

+Victor Creed (portrayed by Tyler Mane), also known as Sabretooth, is a mutant in the Void with animalistic physical characteristics that include extendable claws and fangs.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+Mane reprises his role from the 20th Century Fox film X-Men (2000).

 Darren Cross / Yellowjacket / M.O.D.O.K.

 Dr. Darren Cross (portrayed by Corey Stoll) is Hank Pym's former protégé.
-He attempts to re-create the Pym particle formula and sell at a black market auction, but is foiled by Scott Lang, Pym, and Pym's daughter Hope van Dyne, Darren's own protégé and would-be romantic interest.
+In 2015, he attempts to re-create the Pym particle formula and sell at a black market auction, but is foiled by Scott Lang, Pym, and Pym's daughter Hope van Dyne, Darren's own protégé and would-be romantic interest.
 After donning the Yellowjacket suit, he was unevenly shrunken to subatomic size in the Quantum Realm and became a mutated, cybernetically enhanced individual with an oversized head known as M.O.D.O.K. (an acronym for "Mechanized Organism Designed Only for Killing").
+Initially working as a subordinate for Kang the Conqueror, Cross eventually defects against him and reconciles with Lang, Pym and Van Dyne before dying.